openframeworks/ofSite/_documentation/types/ofRectangle.markdown

 that the is in it the "standard" form.

-warning:While ofRectangle takes ofPoint (a typedef for ofVec3f, a 3D vector), all ofRectangle operations are 2D only, ignoring the z-component.
+Warning: While ofRectangle takes ofPoint (a typedef for ofVec3f, a 3D vector), all ofRectangle operations are 2D only, ignoring the z-component.